xiaogang00/Adversarial_Distribution_Alignment/README.md

 You should first modify the "data_root", "test_list", "colors_path", "names_path" according to your dataset path.
 "save_folder" is the path to store the results, "save_path" is the path of trained generator.
 "model_path" for "model" is the pretrained model without defense and the generator is trained to protect it.
-"model_path" for "model_black" is the pretrained model without defense and the adversarial perturbations can be generated from it.
+"model_path" for "model_black" is the pretrained model without defense and adversarial perturbations can be generated from it.

 - Test the model on Cityscapes to protect PSPNet
   ```